-UPCMS students fell short of the target on the Star Assessment in Math administered in October 2021.
-The mean grade equivalent (GE) for 5th grade students was 4.57, which is 0.43 GE lower than the target of 5.0 GE.
-The mean grade equivalent for 6th grade students was 5.28, which is 0.78 lower than the target of 6.0 GE.
-The mean grade equivalent for 7th grade students was 5.93, which is 1.07 points lower than the target of 7.0 GE.
-The mean grade equivalent for 8th grade students was 6.79, which is -1.21 points lower than the target of 8.0 GE.
+UPCMS students fell short of the target on the Star Assessment in Math administered in September 2022.
+The mean grade equivalent (GE) for 5th Grade students was 4.5, which is 0.5 GE lower than the target of 5.0 GE.
+The mean grade equivalent for 6th Grade students was 5.2, which is 0.8 lower than the target of 6.0 GE.
+The mean grade equivalent for 7th Grade students was 5.9, which is 1.1 points lower than the target of 7.0 GE.
+The mean grade equivalent for 8th Grade students was 6.8, which is 1.2 points lower than the target of 8.0 GE.
+The mean grade equivalents for the June administration of the STAR assessments showed modest growth for all grades tested but did not come closer to the Target GEs for June.